JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 ## Basic Layout

 First let's have a quick look into the hierarchy of the React components in the folder `ClientApp`.

 The app gets bootstrapped within the `boot.tsx` file.
-This is the first component where the `AppContainer` gets created and the router is placed.
-This file also contains the the call to render the react app in the relevant HTML element, which is `react-app` in this case, a div in the `Views/Home/Index.cshtml`
+This is the first sort of component where the `AppContainer` gets created and the router is placed.
+This file also contains the the call to render the react app in the relevant HTML element, which is a div with the ID `react-app` in this case.
+It is a div in the `Views/Home/Index.cshtml`

 This component also renders the content of the `routes.tsx`.
 This file contains the route definitions wrapped inside a `Layout` element.
-This Layout element is defined in the `layout.tsx` in the components folder.
+This Layout element is defined in the `layout.tsx` inside the components folder.
 The `routes.tsx` also references three more components out of the components folder: `Home`, `Counter` and `FetchData`.
 So it seems the router renders the specific components, depending on the requested path inside the `Layout` element:

 ~~~ typescript
 // routes.tsx